Automatic Satellite Image Interpretation - Gravity Waves

 - The region for processing is user-defined.

 The ASII-NG products are encoded in standard NWCSAF netCDF output files.
 Apart from the standard fields, the ASII-GW netCDF files hold the derived probability for occurrence of gravity waves.
-To each pixel, a value between 0 and 100% is assigned.
+To each pixel, a value between 0 and 100% is assigned, separately determined for the IR and the WV channel, respectively.
 Additionally, status flags are provided to give details on processing issues.

 Figure 1: Case of 27 October 2017, 1230 UTC.
-Upper panel: Probability of gravity wave occurrence (highest probabilities in red).
+Upper panel: Probability of gravity wave occurrence determined from the WV image (highest probabilities in red).
 Lower panel: The (contrast-enhanced) SEVIRI WV7.3 image.